 3. IT-CARVE-in (Post Merger Integration)

-- Stabilization of all processes, so that everything runs smoothly even after Day 1.
+- Stabilization of all processes so that everything runs smoothly even after Day 1.
 Possible sources of error are identified and eliminated accordingly.

-Our process models cover all variants!
+Our process models cover all variants

 Carve-Out - why IT plays the decisive role

-Because IT is so important today, it can unfortunately quickly become a deal breaker in carve-out transactions.
+Because IT is so important today, it can very quickly develop into a dealbreaker for carve-out transactions.
 Of course, the products and markets of the buyer and the transaction object also play an important role.
 Nevertheless, IT problems at all levels can lead to very expensive consequences:

-- Before the transaction: If the seller’s carve-out is poorly prepared, this can lead to significant risk discounts during price negotiations.
-The seller takes certain hurdles and challenges into account and is therefore only prepared to pay a lower price.
-However, if there is no comprehensive planning on the buyer side, this can lead to the difficulties described below during and after the transaction.
+Before the transaction: If the carve-out is poorly prepared by the seller, this can lead to sensitive risk discounts in the price negotiations.
+The buyer plans certain hurdles and challenges at the same time and is therefore only prepared to pay a lower price.
+If, on the other hand, there is no comprehensive planning on the buyer side, this can lead to the difficulties described below during and after the transaction.

 You want to avoid such problems?
 Our experts are at your disposal throughout the entire process and ensure that carve-out and carve-in transactions run smoothly and purposefully.